NSLS-II-BMM/XAS_Workshops/docs/October2023.rst

 ------

-.. todo:: Gather remaining materials, including lectures from Denis
+.. todo:: Gather remaining materials, including lectures from Lu.
-	  and Lu.
           Data from QAS and ISS?

 X-ray absorption spectroscopy is a core technique of the DOE